onzfonz/comp227/src/content/0/en/part0c.md

 ```

 If by doing that you get a list of options, two of them being your correct `user.name` and `user.email` (that you have in GitHub),
+If you do see the options, I'd also like you to verify that you have:

+- git bash - (a command-line/terminal program) that comes with the git package we'll install
+- a package manager - (something like winget, choco, scoop or brew)

-then you have almost everything you need to [move on to step 4](#4-install-node).
+If you have all of that then you can [move on to step 4](#4-install-node).

-The last thing to check would be if you have a package manager.
-We'll explain that below:
+If this is all foreign to you, then please read on.

 #### Using a package manager

 If you saw something like: *command not found*, we'll need to install **[git](https://git-scm.com/downloads)**, which we'll be using to manage our projects.
-This will be done via the package manager.
+***We will install git using package manager.***
 A **package manager** is a piece of software that keeps track of what you've installed and allows you to easily install and uninstall entire programs.
 Many can (when you ask them to) also upgrade to new versions when those become available.
 Just make sure your terminal program is open and type (or copy)